pdb++, a drop-in replacement for pdb

 By default, pdb tries hard to interpret what you enter at the command prompt as one of its builtin commands.
 However, this is inconvenient if you want to just print the value of a local variable which happens to have the same name as one of the commands.
 E.g.:

-In the example above, instead of printing 42 pdb interprets the input as the command continue, and then you loose your prompt.
+In the example above, instead of printing 42 pdb interprets the input as the command continue, and then you lose your prompt.
 It’s even worse than that, because it happens even if you type e.g. c.__class__.

 Note that the “smart” behavior takes place only when there is ambiguity, i.e. if there exists a variable with the same name as a command: in all other cases, everything works as usual.